-When at all possible, we encourage you to schedule your child's medication so that it may be given at home under your direct supervision.
-However, we realize that this is not always possible.
-The Chattooga County School System Medication Authorization Form available at your child's school must be completed by the parent/guardian before a medication is given.
+When possible, we encourage you to schedule your child's medication so that it may be given at home under your direct supervision.
+However, we realize this is not always possible.
+The Chattooga County School System Medication Authorization Form is available at each school and must be completed by each student's parent/guardian before medication is given.
 A separate form is necessary for each medication request.